Evrysdi is an approved treatment for spinal muscular atrophy (SMA) in adults, children and infants aged 2 months and older.

 The development of Evrysdi is part of a collaboration between Roche, PTC Therapeutics and the SMA Foundation.
 Evrysdi received U.S. Food and Drug Administration (FDA) approval in August 2020 and was approved by the European Commission in March 2021.

-This medicinal product is subject to additional monitoring.
+▼ This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals and patients are asked to report any suspected adverse reactions.
-See our information for details on how to report.